jeremyckahn/rekapi/README.md

 ````

-The API is thoroughly documented in the source, and browser-friendly documentation is coming soon.
+To learn about the API methods not covered in this README, please view the [API documentation](https://github.com/jeremyckahn/rekapi/blob/master/docs/api.md).

 ## Support